To learn more about jury duty, visit americanjuror.org. To learn more about this system, please see System Help below.

-If you are ill or disabled and cannot personally appear, mail or deliver a physician's statement and your entire summons to Marc Hamlin (the District Clerk) prior to the date of service provided at the end of this system.
+If you are ill or disabled and cannot personally appear, mail or deliver a physician's statement and your entire summons to Gabriel Garcia (the District Clerk) prior to the date of service provided at the end of this system.

 If you meet certain criteria (per Government Code, Section 62.102), you might be able to claim an exemption, which would excuse you from jury service.
 You are not required to claim an exemption, but it is your choice to do so.
 You can also be excused for personal hardship, but this must be approved by a judge.